shoeffner/mthesis/src/gaze_library.md

 important for research.
 By allowing everyone to use and modify the software and to access the accompanying documentation and thesis, other researchers can verify and reproduce the results.
-Other individuals can get all available information about the project without having to pay for a journal or buying a software license.
+Other individuals can get all available information about the project without having to pay for a license.
 In case they are interested in the project, they can improve it and contribute their modifications back, or build their own software out of it.
 Especially due to the nature of thesis projects, it is unlikely that the author will keep working on the project, but potential other authors do not